Frank Ford is a rich citizen of Windsor, married to one of the "merry wives" (that would be Mistress Ford).

 and of the season too, it shall appear.
 (3.3.155-157)

 Yikes!
 Why is Ford flipping out about the word "buck"?
 Well, when he hears the word, he automatically thinks of a male deer (aka an animal with horns).
 And horns are a common symbol for cuckolded husbands (aka guys who get cheated on by their wives).
 In other words, Ford is overly sensitive about the subject of horns because he thinks he's been made into a cuckold.

 Okay, so, it's true that Mistress Ford deceives her husband and lets him think she's been unfaithful but, that's not why Ford is so distrustful.
 As Mistress Ford reminds us, the guy has a long history of mistrusting his wife.
-When she gets a steamy (and unwanted) letter from Falstaff, she says "O, / that my husband saw this letter! it would give / eternal food to his jealousy" (2.1.86-88).
+When she gets a steamy (and unwanted) letter from Falstaff, she says "O, that my husband saw this letter!
+It / would give eternal food to his jealousy" (2.1.100-101).
 Obviously, Ford has had some issues for a long period of time.

 So, what's this guy's problem?
 Well, when it comes down to it, Ford doesn't trust any women because he thinks they're all "frail" (were born with a weakness of moral character).
 Check out the way he criticizes his pal for trusting his wife:

-Though Page be a secure fool, an stands so firmly
+Though Page be a secure fool and stands so

 Okay.
 Get your highlighters out because here's something you need to know: in Elizabethan England, a lot of guys thought that all women were born flawed and that their "frailty" made them prone to cheating on their husbands.
 That's why the idea pops up in so many of Shakespeare's plays, like Hamlet declares "Frailty, thy name is woman!"
 (Hamlet, 1.2).